Surakarta Central Java, Indonesia Travel Guide

 Indonesia faces significant challenges with plastic waste.
 Solo makes efforts to better waste management, but infrastructure is still developing.
 Make a conscious effort to reduce your plastic usage actively.

 Be mindful of your water usage, especially in accommodations.
 Take shorter showers and reuse towels when appropriate.
-Water is a valuable resource, especially in developing regions.
+Water is a useful resource, especially in developing regions.

 Your actions is able to make a real environmental difference.